 - 2.4.3 Flooding usually occurs adjacent to rivers and other watercourses or in low-lying coastal areas, but it can also occur elsewhere, such as groundwater flooding caused by springs, or where buildings or other structures affect the natural drainage of the land.
 Some areas are at risk from both fluvial and tidal flooding, or have the potential to exacerbate flooding elsewhere through surface water runoff and overland flow.
 The councils wish to avoid danger to life and damage to property wherever flood risk may exist.
 Dorset County Council is the lead Local Flood Authority in managing local flood risk and surface water flooding and the take up of sustainable drainage systems. - 2.4.4 Flood risk has been mapped in the Strategic Flood Risk Assessments for the area, and updated flood risk maps are also shown on the Environment Agency website.
-The defined flood zones are: - Zone 1: a low probability of flooding this zone comprises land as having a less than 1 in 1,000 annual probability of river and sea flooding (<0.1%). - Zone 2: a medium probability of flooding this zone comprises land assessed as having between a 1 in 100 and 1 in 1,000 annual probability of river flooding (0.1%-1%), or between a 1 in 200 and 1 in 1,000 annual probability of sea flooding (0.1%-0.5%) in any year. - Zone 3a: a greater than 1 in 100 probability of river flooding, or 1 in 200 of coastal flooding in any one year high probability of flooding this zone comprises land assessed as having a 1 in 100 or greater annual probability of river flooding (>1%), or a 1 in 200 or greater annual probability of flooding from the sea (>0.5%) in any year-
+The defined flood zones are: - Zone 1: a low probability of flooding this zone comprises land as having a less than 1 in 1,000 annual probability of river and sea flooding (<0.1%) - Zone 2: a medium probability of flooding this zone comprises land assessed as having between a 1 in 100 and 1 in 1,000 annual probability of river flooding (0.1%-1%), or between a 1 in 200 and 1 in 1,000 annual probability of sea flooding (0.1% 0.5%) in any year. - Zone 3a: a high probability of flooding this zone comprises land assessed as having a 1 in 100 or greater annual probability of river flooding (>1%), or a 1 in 200 or greater annual probability of flooding from the sea (>0.5%) in any year - Zone 3b: the functional flood plain this zone comprises land where the water has to flow or be stored in times of flood.